CANCER STORIES

 read more

-Kate’s story – Bowel cancer
+Kate’s story – bowel cancer

-Kate’s story – Bowel cancer
+Kate’s story – bowel cancer

 One of the key messages of the Cancer SMART initiative, that we are currently delivering with West Yorkshire and Harrogate Cancer Alliance, is to be aware of unusual and persistent changes to your body, and contact your GP if you are concerned.
 Kate Bartholomew, a...